zkSync-Community-Hub/zksync-community/get-involved/zk-success.md

 ## Meet ZK Success

 ZK Success is a diverse group that embodies the qualities of being helpful, motivated, and inclusive.
-As the first line of support, ZK Success plays a vital role in onboarding new zkSync community members.
+As the first line of support, ZK Success plays a vital role in onboarding new ZKsync community members.
 They are actively involved in the Discord server, providing assistance and guidance to both new and existing community members.
-By fostering a welcoming and supportive environment, they help to strengthen and grow the zkSync community.
+By fostering a welcoming and supportive environment, they help to strengthen and grow the ZKsync community.

 {% hint style="danger" %}
 ✋ **Before you dive in, let's ensure you're joining the program with the right mindset and motivations.**
 {% endhint %}

-🧠 **Understanding the real purpose:** Being part of ZK Success is about more than just personal gain—it's about contributing to the growth and development of the zkSync Ecosystem while having fun doing so!
+🧠 **Understanding the real purpose:** Being part of ZK Success is about more than just personal gain—it's about contributing to the growth and development of the ZKsync Ecosystem while having fun doing so!

 🤝 **Community Connection:** As a member of ZK Success, you'll have the chance to connect with new people, make new friends, and work together to achieve common goals.

-🌱 **Educational Growth:** ZK Success will play a key role in introducing zkSync and the ZK Stack to millions of users worldwide and accelerating the mass adoption of crypto to enhance personal freedom.
+🌱 **Educational Growth:** ZK Success will play a key role in introducing ZKsync and the ZK Stack to millions of users worldwide and accelerating the mass adoption of crypto to enhance personal freedom.

-🙂 **Embracing the mission with a smile:** You’ll promote a supportive environment filled with enthusiasm and guidance for all members of the zkSync community, and of course, create memes!
+🙂 **Embracing the mission with a smile:** You’ll promote a supportive environment filled with enthusiasm and guidance for all members of the ZKsync community, and of course, create memes!

 ### Expectation Check: